arnavV456/30W-Universal-Isolated-SMPS/docs/Design_Decisions.md

 - Low component count
 - Compact PCB footprint
 - Mature design ecosystem
-- Excellent efficiency in the 20–30W range
+- Excellent efficiency in the 20–30 W range
+- Wide availability of compatible components

-For a universal-input **24W** power supply, the flyback topology provides an ideal balance between performance, manufacturability, and design complexity.
+For a universal-input **30 W** AC-DC power supply, the flyback topology provides an ideal balance between performance, manufacturability, reliability, and design complexity.

 ---

 # Project Design Philosophy

-The objective of this project is not simply to produce a functioning power supply, but to develop a **professionally engineered offline SMPS** using industry-standard design practices.
+The objective of this project is not simply to produce a functioning power supply, but to develop a **professionally engineered offline switch-mode power supply** following industry-standard engineering practices.

-Key design goals include:
+The project emphasizes:

 - Reliability over minimum cost
-- Component selection based on manufacturer documentation
+- Careful component selection
-- Compliance with high-voltage PCB layout practices
+- High-voltage PCB layout best practices
+- Proper creepage and clearance
 - Robust thermal performance
-- Proper EMI mitigation
+- EMI-conscious design
 - Comprehensive documentation
-- Reproducible design decisions
+- Reproducible engineering decisions

-The final result aims to demonstrate not only PCB design skills but also a solid understanding of power electronics, isolation techniques, component selection, safety considerations, and engineering validation.
+Every major design decision is documented and justified to ensure the final hardware is maintainable, safe, and technically sound.

+The completed project is intended to demonstrate practical skills in:

+- Offline AC-DC power supply design
+- Flyback converter implementation
+- High-voltage PCB layout
+- Isolation and safety engineering
+- Component selection
+- Power electronics
+- Hardware validation and testing
+- Engineering documentation

+The goal is to produce a power supply that is not only functional, but also representative of professional engineering practices used in commercial embedded and industrial power electronics.